Umi-L/NimJolt/readme.md

 # NimJolt

 NimJolt is Nim bindings for the JoltPhysics physics engine.
-It is based on the JoltC bindings made by [SecondHalfGames](https://github.com/SecondHalfGames/JoltC).
+It is based on the JoltC bindings made by [Amer Koleci](https://github.com/amerkoleci/joltc).
 The bindings are generated using [Futhark](https://github.com/PMunch/futhark)

 ## Installation